 - gets Pension Credit

 - gets Income Support, Jobseeker's Allowance (income based) or Employment and Support Allowance (income related)

 - is severely mentally impaired (Council Tax only)

 If you disagree with a Council Tax Reduction decision, you can use our online form to write to us asking us to look at the decision again.
-You should write to us within one month of the date of our decision letter telling us what you disagree with and why.
+You should contact us within one month of the date of our decision letter telling us what you disagree with and why.

 Once we have considered your request we will write to you to explain any changes we have made, or to explain why we cannot change our decision.

 If you still disagree with our decision, you can appeal directly to the Valuation Tribunal for England (external link).
 The Valuation Tribunal are an independent body.

 There are strict time limits for appealing to the Valuation Tribunal: